≡ Menu

 Chesapeake Bay Retriever… Everything You Need to Know at a Glance!

-The Chesapeake Bay Retriever is first and foremost a “water dog”.
-Which means that if you’re looking for a dog that is going to be content lounging around the house or just hanging out in the backyard, this is not going to be the “right” dog for you.
+The Chesapeake Bay Retriever is, first and foremost, a “water dog.”
+This means that if you’re looking for a dog that will be content lounging around the house or just hanging out in the backyard, this will not be the “right” dog for you.

 Bred to…